papamana/cookiecutter-django/README.md

 # Starter Template for Python projects

-Use this cookiecutter template 🍪 to start every new Python project.
+Use this cookiecutter template 🍪 to start every new Django Python project.

 ## System Dependencies